micom-dev/q2-micom/README.md

 ## Usage

-Here is a graphica overview of a `q2-micom` analysis.
+Here is a graphical overview of a `q2-micom` analysis.

 <img src="docs/assets/overview.png" width="100%">